Home » Gluten-Free Recipes » Toasted Walnut and Sun-Dried Tomato Pesto

 Toasted Walnut and Sun-Dried Tomato Pesto - www.platingpixels.com

 I based this traditional pesto, but modified it into this Toasted Walnut and Sun-Dried Tomato Pesto recipe.
 No more boring, run-of-the-mill pesto.
 Now you get roasted, nutty, slightly tangy, and a bit savory pesto.
-Traditionally pesto is made of pine nuts.
+Traditionally pesto is made of pine nuts, I love using it in my Salmon Pesto Pasta.
 These can be pricey, and almost any nut can be substituted for a differently flavored pesto.
 Toasted walnuts are my preferred alternative.

 Toasted Walnut and Sun-Dried Tomato Pesto - www.platingpixels.com

 I’ve been apartment hunting all weekend and am so happy I finally found a place closer to my new work.
 With a busy schedule and not much time, a quick recipe like this is an ideal base for anything.
-Add it to pasta and chicken, be courageous and serve over baked fish, or make a healthy pesto sandwich.
+Add it to pasta and chicken, be courageous and serve over baked fish, or make a healthy pesto sandwich or try it with my Steak Pesto Tortellini Pasta for a hearty meal.
 It’s so adaptable I even turned it into and another mind-blowing recipe…when you’re done checking out this recipe, be sure to look at our Avocado Pesto and Chicken Mexican Pizza.

 Pesto requires a Cuisinart or food processor.
 You can also use one of those immersion hand blenders with processor attachment, or even a high-speed blender.